DalekFunc/AI-Python-Server/README.md

 # Magnet Drop Test Server

-Small Flask application that mimics a minimalist Google-like home page with a wide input box for submitting magnet links.
-Every submission is appended to `logs/submissions.jsonl` as one JSON object per line, capturing the magnet link, received timestamp (UTC), client IP, and user agent.
+Small Flask application that mimics a minimalist Google-like home page with a wide input box for submitting magnet links and YouTube URLs.
+Every submission is appended to `logs/submissions.jsonl` as one JSON object per line, capturing the input, received timestamp (UTC), client IP, and user agent.

 ## Requirements

 - Python 3.14 (or the closest available Python 3.12+ interpreter)
 - `pip install -r requirements.txt`
+- `yt-dlp` installed and available in PATH (for YouTube downloads)
 - Docker + `docker compose` if you want to run the bundled qBittorrent stack

 ## Running